meowmeowkittycat123/eco-driving/README.md

 [generalLoc] provides the details of the location

  ## Project Structure
+📂 Project Root
 ├── IA.sql                   # SQL queries used for data extraction
 ├── IA_db.sql                # SQL dataset used for the project
 ├── README.md                # Project documentation (this file)
-├── eco-driving query.docx     #Answers to Tasks
+├── eco-driving query.docx   # Answers to tasks